sp-demo-rg/Copilot-Demos/copilot-dotnet/Demos/GettingStarted/README.md

 That is it!
 Congratulation on finishing your first exercise with Copilot.
 You can try to write more complicated code and see how Copilot can help you.

 ## Additonal Examples to try:
-Implement a function to check whether a given string is a palindrome.
+1. Implement a function to check whether a given string is a palindrome.

-Delete the function and try again - Implement a function to check whether a given string is a palindrome (ignoring spaces, punctuation, and capitalization).
+2. Delete the function and try again - Implement a function to check whether a given string is a palindrome (ignoring spaces, punctuation, and capitalization).

-Implement a function to calculate the factorial of a given number.
+3. Implement a function to calculate the factorial of a given number.

-Implement a function to reverse the elements of an integer array in place.
+4. Implement a function to reverse the elements of an integer array in place.

-Implement a function to return all prime numbers up to a given number n.
+5. Implement a function to return all prime numbers up to a given number n.

-Implement a function to count the number of vowels in a given string.
+6. Implement a function to count the number of vowels in a given string.

-Implement a function to return the first n numbers in the Fibonacci sequence.
+7. Implement a function to return the first n numbers in the Fibonacci sequence.

-Implement a function to check if a given array of integers is sorted in ascending order.
+8. Implement a function to check if a given array of integers is sorted in ascending order.

-Implement a function to find the second largest number in a given array of integers.
+9. Implement a function to find the second largest number in a given array of integers.

-Implement a function to remove duplicates from a given array and return the unique elements.
+10. Implement a function to remove duplicates from a given array and return the unique elements.

-Implement a function to find the missing number in an array of integers from 1 to n (assuming only one number is missing).
+11. Implement a function to find the missing number in an array of integers from 1 to n (assuming only one number is missing).

+## Advanced Examples to try:

+1. Implement a function to solve a given 9x9 Sudoku puzzle using backtracking

+2. Implement a function to parse a mathematical expression string (e.g., "3 + 5 * (2 - 8)") and return the computed result.

+3. Implement a function to generate a random maze using the "recursive backtracking" algorithm and return it as a 2D grid of walls and paths.

+4. Implement a function to determines if a robot can move from the top-left corner to the bottom-right corner of a grid, given that some cells are blocked.
+Return all possible paths.